Using Alcohol And Marijuana Together

 Marijuana, also called weed, pot, bud, dope, and grass, is derived from the Cannabis sativa plant.
 Delta-9-tetrahydrocannabinol (THC) is the main psychoactive chemical in the plant and can produce mind-altering affects when consumed.
 Marijuana is most commonly smoked but can also be vaporized and combined with foods to be eaten.
 As THC enters the bloodstream, users will feel effects very quickly when smoked.
 It can take more time for users to feel effects if the drug is eaten.
 Common effects of Marijuana include feelings of relaxation and euphoria, heightened sensory perception, and increased appetite.
 The effects of Marijuana vary among individuals.

-Some people may experience unpleasant effects when they consume Marijuana, such as anxiety, paranoia, fear, and panic.
+Some people may experience unpleasant effects when they use Marijuana, such as anxiety, paranoia, fear, and panic.
 While Marijuana is commonly used to prevent nausea and vomiting for certain patients like those undergoing chemotherapy, others may develop cannabinoid hyperemesis syndrome (CHS).
 This condition sometimes occurs in long-term daily users of Marijuana and leads to, “repeated and severe bouts of vomiting,” according to Cedars-Sinai Medical Center.
 These periods of severe vomiting can occur for months or years until the individual stops using Marijuana and seeks professional medical treatment.
 It is still unclear why certain people develop CHS, but fortunately it is a rare condition.

-Medical Marijuana is used to help with a wide variety of diseases, such as cancer, Alzheimer’s, Crohn’s disease, Multiple Sclerosis (MS), Glaucoma, HIV/AIDS, post-traumatic stress disorder (PTSD), Epilepsy, and many more.
+Medical Marijuana is used to help with a wide variety of diseases, such as cancer, Alzheimer’s, Crohn’s disease, Multiple Sclerosis (MS), Glaucoma, HIV/AIDS, post-traumatic stress disorder (PTSD), Epilepsy, arthritis, and many more.
 The drug’s ability to decrease nausea and reduce chronic pain makes it helpful for those suffering from a deadly disease, and can offer other types of aid, such as easing anxiety.
 However, it is important to be aware of the potentially negative effects that also come with Marijuana.
 The drug is widely used among young adults, and research has demonstrated that teenagers who partake in heavy Marijuana use show disadvantages in neurocognitive performance, as well as showing alterations in brain functioning and development.